-To become a biosecurity officer you usually need a Bachelor's degree in botany or zoology.
-A Master's degree in biosecurity, ecological science or environmental science is sometimes preferred.
+To become a biosecurity officer you usually need a Bachelor's degree in a relevant area such as:

 Some employers encourage, or make it compulsory, for biosecurity officers working with pest plants to get a Growsafe Certificate or National Certificate in Compliance and Regulatory Control – Pest Plant Control (Level 4).

 To enter tertiary training, NCEA Level 2 or 3 is usually required.
-Useful subjects include science and horticulture.
+Useful subjects include agriculture and horticulture, and biology.